PThie/RWI-GEO-REDX/README.md

 It is not permitted for users to undertake any action that might result in the re-identification of individual homes or apartments.

 Users are requested to cite the source correctly and to inform the FDZ Ruhr about publications using the data.
-When using the dataset RWI-GEO-REDX, please cite the data as RWI (2024): RWIGEO-REDX: Regional Real Estate Price Index for Germany, 2008-11/2023 (V14).
+When using the dataset RWI-GEO-REDX, please cite the data as RWI (2024): RWI-GEO-REDX: Regional Real Estate Price Index for Germany, 2008-11/2023 (V14).
 Version: 1.
 RWI – Leibniz Institute for Economic Research.
 Dataset. http://doi.org/10.7807/immo:redx:puf:v14.
 Further, we recommend citing this data description.

 ## Data generating process